-The Socio-Cognitive Engineering method distinguishes three main components, each providing specific Research & Development outcomes (see Figure).
+The Socio-Cognitive Engineering (SCE) method distinguishes three main components, each providing specific Research & Development outcomes (see Figure):

-- Claim defines the expected Effect of the situated function (i.e., situated in the use case1), providing the justification (why).
+- Claim, specifiying the expected Effect of the situated Function (i.e., situated in the use case) to provide the justification (why).

-The Evaluation provides the outomes of the tests with the Prototype and/or Simulation.
+- The Evaluation provides the outcomes of the tests with the Prototype and/or Simulation.

 Detailed information on the methodology can be found in the publications section of this site.

 1Therefore, previous versions of the SCE methodology were called situated cognitive engineering.
 The current name is Socio-Cognitive Engineering to emphasize the focus on joint human-machine cognitive systems (e.g., incorporating hybrid collective intelligence).